Tennis-Barty beats Kerber to reach first Wimbledon final | Sports-Games

 But Barty got back in the groove and broke to love.
 Kerber's game went off in the tiebreak and Barty surged into a 6-0 lead and despite missing out on three match points she was never going to let her opportunity slip.

 A netted backhand from Kerber sent Barty through to her second Grand Slam final, having won the French Open in 2019.
-She will face Karolina Pliskova or second seed Aryna Sabalenka in Saturday's showpiece -- the first time since 1977 that both finalists are in their maiden Wimbledon final.
+She will face Karolina Pliskova in Saturday's showpiece after the Czech beat Aryna Sabalenka -- the first time since 1977 that both finalists are in their maiden Wimbledon final.

 Former Wimbledon junior champion Barty was forced to pull out of the French Open because of a hip injury that needed intensive rehab in the build-up to the Championships.
 After a tricky start when she lost a set against Spaniard Carla Suarez Navarro in the first round, Barty has warmed to the task of following in the footsteps of Goolagong on the 50th anniversary of her first Wimbledon title.